alemar11/ios-watchos-tvos-macos-resources/README.md

 * [Tropos](https://github.com/thoughtbot/Tropos) - Weather and Forecasts for Humans.
 * [TSWeChat](https://github.com/hilen/TSWeChat) - A WeChat alternative.
 Written in Swift.
 * [TVVLCPlayer](https://github.com/kodlian/TVVLCPlayer) - TVVLCPlayer lets you integrate easily a powerfull video player with playback control views to your tvOS apps. 📺
+* [Tweetometer](https://github.com/BalestraPatrick/Tweetometer) - An app to see who is tweeting in your timeline.
 * [Unwrap](https://github.com/twostraws/Unwrap) - Learn Swift interactively on your iPhone.
 * [v2ex](https://github.com/darkerk/v2ex) - The unofficial V2EX app for iOS.
 * [VKMusic](https://github.com/ilyahal/VKMusic) - The app is designed for listening to music from vk.com.